A new step to curb the power of tech giants taken by the Senate panel - ExBulletin

 The new law is complex, and senators from both parties opposed some provisions, even though they all condemned the actions of the tech giants.
 Before the bill reaches the Senate seats, many proposed amendments are carried over for negotiations, promising that those negotiations will be energetic.

 Klobuchar, who heads the judicial subcommittee on competition policy, said there is little room for action as the midterm elections take place in November.
-Before that we had to take it to the floor, she said in a telephone interview.
+“She has to get to the floor by then,” she said in her telephone interview.

 If the Democratic Party loses a majority in parliament, the chances of passing a technology bill could be significantly diminished.
 Most Republicans are critical of Big Tech’s dominance, but many are hesitant to make major changes to their competition rules.